Appearance

 FullCalendar libraries comparison

-A full calendar/scheduler is one of the heaviest UI primitives a component library can ship — and FullCalendar is the vanilla engine the ecosystem has standardized on.
-Unlike most engines, FullCalendar publishes its own official framework connectors — but only for three frameworks.
-The rest of the matrix is a stale community wrapper, a pre-1.0 experiment, and, for one major framework, nothing at all.
+A full calendar/scheduler is one of the heaviest UI primitives a component library can ship, and FullCalendar is the vanilla engine the ecosystem has standardized on.
+Unlike most engines, FullCalendar publishes its own official framework connectors — but only for three frameworks, plus (since v7) a generic web-component build.
+The rest of the matrix is a stale community wrapper and a pre-1.0 experiment.

-Every wrapper on this page — including Rozie's — drives the same @fullcalendar/core engine, current release 6.1.20, published 2025-12-23.
+Every wrapper on this page, including Rozie's, drives the @fullcalendar/core engine.
+FullCalendar v7 (7.0.2, published 2026-07-24) is the current major, and the official connectors track it in lockstep; Rozie's packages and the community wrappers drive the mature v6 line (latest 6.1.21, published 2026-06-18), which FullCalendar still maintains.
 The engine is shared and well-maintained, so this comparison is purely about the per-framework binding layer: which frameworks have a binding at all, which framework versions it supports, and how consistent the reconcile / imperative-handle / custom-content story is across them.

 Comparison matrix